abhinavpandey27/makebelieve/src/posts/10-tips-for-website-redesign-in-2020.md

 ---
-title: '10 Tips for Website Redesign in 2020'
+title: 10 Tips for Website Redesign in 2020
-subtext: 'Took a stab at solving a problem I faced using a product, through design of course.'
+subtext: 'Took a stab at solving a problem I faced using a product, through design of course'
-date: '2020-01-02'
+date: '2020-01-29T18:30:00.000Z'
-tags: ['Tips And Tricks']
+tags:
+    - Tips And Tricks
+    - Design Testing
 coverimage: /img/spotify-apple-1500x.png
 coverimagetrue: 'true'
 coverimagealt: test alt